hkirk/swtafp-slides/slides/05/05-efficiency.md

 * Fewer movings parts
 * Thread-safe by default
 * % Not nessesary performance optimal.
-    * Change to use mutable datastructures within a module/function.
+    * Change to use mutable datastructures within a module/function to gain performance.

 ----